1944 Auckland Rugby League season: Semi finals

 The Ponsonby team outside the railway stand before their match with Mount Albert.

 Arthur Kay passing the ball for Ponsonby in their semi-final win.

-Ponsonby fielded Gordon Littlejohn who had been a long time Manukau rugby player and represented Auckland in 1943.
-Brian Nordgren also debuted for them after switching codes.
-In 1945 he would score over 200 points for Ponsonby and was signed by Wigan, where he played for over a decade.
-Late in the match Mount Albert's Richard Shadbolt was sent off for fighting.
+Late in the match between Mount Albert and Ponsonby Mount Albert's Richard (Dick) Shadbolt was sent off for fighting.
 It was the fourth time that he had been sent off in senior rugby league.
 He had been cautioned three times already and had "a final serious talking to" before the final incident.
 The league decided to "severely warn" him.